RaphaelHuber/Project2/README.md

 # Project 2 - Create a Website

-As our second project we chose to make a website about the legendary and timeless game Pokemon.
-We hope that it might help some of these brave Pokémasters still out there fighting the good fight.
+As our second project we chose to make a website about the legendary game Pokémon, in the hope that it might help some of these brave Pokémasters out there catching them alllllll.

 ## Getting Started